 Oral leases can be year-to-year on crop land, but are month-to-month for other types of property including residential property.
 An oral lease can be terminated by written notice given by either the landlord or the tenant.
 No reason needs to be given for termination, but a landlord cannot terminate an oral lease for a discriminatory reason that violates federal or state fair housing laws (see Prohibited Discrimination below).

 Note: A written lease also can be month-to-month if so specified in the lease.
-Also, if a written lease for a longer term expires will become a month-to-month lease if the tenant stays after the expiration date and continues paying rent, and the landlord accepts the rent.
+Also, if a written lease for a longer term expires, it will become a month-to-month lease if the tenant stays after the expiration date and continues paying rent, and the landlord accepts the rent.
 In either of these situations, the principles mentioned in this section for terminating a month-to-month lease will apply.

 A termination notice for a year-to-year lease on crop land must be given not less than 60 days before the end of the year.